gx9702/UA-TypeRepository/Core/Part8/VariableTypes/YArrayItemType/readme.md

 <!-- objecttype -->
 ## YArrayItemType
+YArrayItemType represents a single-dimensional array of numerical values used to represent spectra or distributions where the x axis intervals are constant.
+YArrayItemType is formally defined in Table 8.
 The representation of the YArrayItemType VariableType in the address space is shown in the following table:

 |Name|Attribute|